- identifying the processes and challenges facing female executives in the 21st century

 Tessa is the owner of Raeburn Keslake International, a global organisational development agency, boasting a line-up of blue-chip clients, including Mars, Sony, Glaxo Smith Kline, and Coca Cola.

-Tessa holds a Bachelor of Science majoring in occupational psychology from Cardiff University.
+Tessa holds a Bachelor of Science majoring in occupational psychology from Cardiff University in the UK.